mongodb-labs/full-stack-fastapi-mongodb/docs/websocket-guide.md

 ## Why Websockets?

 Web applications sessions are not persistent.
 You can maintain state at the back- _or_ frontend, but not both simultaneously.
-It's great that `Nuxt Pinia` allows your browser to store what you've been doing, but that will need to be communicated via your API to the backend on every page change.
+It's great that `React Redux` allows your browser to store what you've been doing, but that will need to be communicated via your API to the backend on every page change.

 There are ways around this, such as automatically polling the API (known as [long polling](https://ably.com/topic/long-polling)), but Websockets create a bidirectional session between the front- and backends, allowing you to run a synchronous interactive process.